 Embedded alongside your WFM team.
 Weekly working sessions.
 Live model deployment.
 Operations heads, schedulers, RTAs and team leaders all engaged in the rollout.

 Capability transfer to your team.
 Documentation, governance handover, and a 30-day post-engagement health check.
-We step back.
+I step back.
 Your team owns it.
 That is the point.